manikantagurram0/GENESIS22_AUTO1_TEAM6_Maruti_Dzire/1_Individual Project/Muddapu Vijay Kumar_99007455/1_Requirements/README.md

 #### Applications: -
 * The wiper serves to clean the windshield of the car at the front and rear, although not all cars have wipers on the rear side.
-* WIper works by removing oil, dust, rainwater, and dirt that get stuck to the windshield.
+* Wiper works by removing oil, dust, rainwater, and dirt that get stuck to the windshield.
 * It is used in four wheelers
 * It is used in aircrafts